 We say "went hands-on", the truth being we simply couldn't get near the LeSee, because every time we went to look at it, we had to battle through crowds 10-deep — which tells you all you need to know about how interested the Chinese are in this car.
 They're interested because it comes from a company that over the past few years has become a massive player in the electronics and media sector in China, rivalling the likes of Xiaomi, in a bid to become the "Chinese Apple".

 LeEco's CEO is a man called Jia Yueting, and while the world is looking at Apple and Google to disrupt in the car space, they might be looking in the wrong direction.
 Yueting is worth billions, and he's already backing Sino-American start-up car brands, Faraday Future and Atieva.
-The latter hasn't show its hand yet, but Faraday's FF-Zero concept caused a huge stir at this year's CES (read our hands-on preview, link below) and it is working on a series of autonomous production cars, to be built in a Tesla Gigafactory-like operation in Nevada.
+The latter hasn't show its hand yet, but Faraday's FF-Zero concept caused a huge stir at this year's CES (The latter hasn't show its hand yet, but Faraday's FF-Zero concept caused a huge stir at this year's CES (read our hands-on, here) and it's working on a series of autonomous production cars, which it's planning to build in a Tesla Gigafactory-like operation in Nevada.
+Apparently the guys behind it, also designed this and it is working on a series of autonomous production cars, to be built in a Tesla Gigafactory-like operation in Nevada.
 Apparently the guys behind it, also designed LeEco's latest.

 What we know about that LeSee is that mother brand LeEco sees the car as an important part of the future digital landscape.
 With cars likely to become autonomous in many markets — the LeSee can move autonomously, up to 130mph — you're going to often be doing different things in the car, other than actually driving.